 “…the better insulated a property is, the less money will be spent on heating it.”

 Solid walls may sound like they should be better at keeping in heat but unfortunately the opposite is true.
-Un-insulated solid walls can lose heat twice as fast as un-insulated cavity walls, but insulating them externally could save up to £425 each year* (Source: Energy Savings Trust).
+Un-insulated solid walls can lose heat twice as fast as un-insulated cavity walls but insulating them externally could save up to £435 each year and save 1770 kg/C0 2/year* (Source: Energy Savings Trust).

 Put simply, the better insulated a property is, the less money will be spent on heating it.

-The good news is that solid walls and hard-to-treat properties can be insulated – from the outside or the inside.
+The good news is that solid walls and hard-to-treat properties can be insulated from the outside or, potentially, the inside.

 This will cost more than insulating a standard cavity wall, but the savings on heating bills can be larger too, because more insulation can be used on the inner or outer walls.

 - Internal Wall Insulation (IWI) is applied to the internal walls of a building.
-It typically consists of dry lining in the form of pre-insulated plasterboard or built-up systems using fibrous insulation such as mineral wool held in place using a studwork frame.
+It typically consists of dry lining in the form of pre-insulated plasterboard or built-up systems using insulation such as mineral wool or foam sheets held in place using a studwork frame.

-These solutions can be used in conjunction with each other, known as a Hybrid solution, where there may be restrictions (i.e. listed building, conservation areas, etc) that meant an IWI or EWI systems on their own would not be suitable.
+These solutions can also be used in conjunction with each other, known as a Hybrid solution, where EWI is used on the front of the property and IWI at the rear.
+This is common if there are restrictions (i.e. listed building, conservation areas, etc) that meant an IWI or EWI systems on their own would not be suitable.